 Art Van Furniture soon became known for innovation in furniture retail.
 Aiming to create new ways to provide unmatched customer service, Art Van's massive in-store inventory and delivery capabilities ensure that customers not only receive great value, but they can also enjoy their furniture immediately.
-Mattress Express® service was implemented, guaranteeing next-day delivery to guests.
 Also, the Clearance Centers, which opened in 1984, continue to offer both brand-new and overstocked merchandise at remarkable savings to guests throughout the state.
-The most recent innovation was completed in 2001: the automated warehouse.
+With a focus on innovation an automated warehouse was constructed in 2001.
 This one-of-a-kind 183,000 square-foot storage and retrieval system is completely automated, allowing Art Van Furniture to leave a smaller environmental footprint than a traditional warehouse by using 75% less lighting, heating, and cooling.

 Mr. Van Elslander's business savvy and ground-breaking practices have earned him industry respect and many of his marketing initiatives have been mimicked by others.
 A member of the American Furniture Hall of Fame, his accomplishments have been highlighted through industry recognition including the Ernst and Young Lifetime Achievement Award, the 2009 Retailer of the Year Award by Furniture Today; and the Spirit of Life Award from City of Hope and the National Home Furnishings and Consumer Electronics Industry.